mbrukman/cloud-launcher/apps/hortonworks/hdp2/centos6/README.md

 adjust this pattern as needed, e.g., change the '4' to N-1 where N is the number of agent instances in your deployment.

+Select "Perform manual registration on hosts and do not use SSH" and continue.